Frequently Asked Questions about the

 What should I do if my vegetables are harvested without my permission?

-While situations like this can occasionally happen in community gardens, it’s important to address the issue calmly and promptly.
+While situations like this can occasionally happen in community gardens, it is important to address the issue calmly and promptly.
 Here are some steps you can take:

 - Harvest crops right away to ensure you’re getting what you’ve grown.

-- Engage with fellow gardeners – building relationships can help create a more respectful environment.
+- Building relationships with other Gardeners.
+This can help to create a more respectful environment.

-- Ensure the garden gate is securely closed after each visit to avoid unauthorized access.
+- Ensure the garden gate is closed after each visit to avoid unauthorized access.